 2.4 billion users actively use Facebook.
 That’s a lot of information that passes by the Facebook servers each day.
 One problem that Facebook has had over the past several years is dealing with personal data privacy.
-With it becoming a larger concern for individuals and businesses, alike, and we thought we would take a look at the Facebook privacy settings to see how you can better control your individual privacy.
+With it becoming a larger concern for individuals and businesses alike, we thought we would look at Facebook privacy settings to see how you can better control your individual privacy.

 The only way to be completely private on Facebook is by not signing up, but there are some things you can do to protect your identity.
 Namely, you can begin limiting what you share and with whom.

-- Without consent, 2007 introduced a feature which companies could track purchases by Facebook users and then notify friends of the goods that were bought.
+Without consent, 2007 introduced a feature in which companies could track purchases by Facebook users and then notify friends of the goods that were bought.

-- In 2011, Facebook was hit with a brutal charge by the FTC.
-The platform had been allowing private information to be made public, without so much as a warning.
-Facebook was letting third-parties access user information without consent.
+In 2011, Facebook was hit with a brutal charge by the FTC.
+The platform allowed private information to be made public without much warning.
+Facebook was letting third parties access user information without consent.

-- In 2013, Facebook had a very generous activity.
-Alongside the “Donate” button to be able to donate to charities, they also had this helpful bug that leaked the email addresses and phone numbers of over six million Facebook users.
+In 2013, Facebook had a very generous activity.
+Alongside the “Donate” button to donate to charities, they also had this helpful bug that leaked the email addresses and phone numbers of over six million Facebook users.

-- In 2015, Facebook finally addressed growing privacy concerns.
-They put their foot down, and no longer allowed Facebook apps to have boundary-less private user data.
-What does this mean they were allowing before 2015?
+In 2015, Facebook finally addressed growing privacy concerns.
+They put their foot down and no longer allowed Facebook apps to have boundary-less private user data.
+What does this mean they were allowed before 2015?

 For Facebook, privacy-related concerns have come to be a regular occurrence.
-When you have a free-to-use interface that is used by billions of people, you have to be more careful than you would otherwise, while also finding ways to make a profit.
+When you have a free-to-use interface that is used by billions of people, you have to be more careful than you would otherwise while also finding ways to make a profit.
 This has been proven to be difficult for Facebook over the past few years.
-Today, we’re going to help you out by providing you with information on how to best protect your Facebook profile.
+Today, we’re going to help you out by providing you with information on how to protect your Facebook profile best.